Frazzot/NTI-EU-CODE-WEEK-2022/README.md

 - https://keycode.info/
 - https://htmlcolorcodes.com/

-*NTI-Johanneberg will post news on their social media to provide you with information about the afternoon we will gather and go through code and celebrate your fantastic work!
+*NTI will post news on their social media to provide you with information about the afternoon we will gather and go through code and celebrate your fantastic work!
 Remember to have fun and challenge yourself, good luck!*